 Homemade Asian Stir Fry Sauce

-About 30 years ago, a Japanese friend taught me how to whip this healthy stir fry sauce up for a lot of the dishes he prepared like Gyoza.
-He mostly used it as a dipping sauce, but I have found so many more uses for it over the years.
+About 30 years ago, a Japanese friend taught me how to whip this healthy stir-fry sauce up for a lot of the dishes he prepared like vegetable gyoza.
+He mostly used it as a dipping sauce, but I have found so many more uses for it over the years like seasoning these Asian green beans.

 How to make Asian stir fry sauce